raideno/excalidraw-tools/README.md

 ## Todos
 - [ ] Add a preview of the generated table.
 - [ ] Add more granular controls over the generated table.
+- [ ] Extract color picker from excalidraw.

 ## Contributions